-Companies such as Airbnb allow people to generate money to pay off mortgages or the rent through renting out rooms.
+Companies such as Airbnb allow people to generate money to pay off mortgages or rent through renting out rooms.
 Additionally, they also make a decent, neat profit.

-Pros & Cons of Real estate investing
+Pros and Cons of Real Estate Investing

-Leases from real estate is a steady stream of income for investors.
+- Certain cash flows: Leases from real estate is a steady stream of income for investors.
 Usually, this lease is higher than the dividend income associated with stocks.

-Real estate prices historically follow an increasing trajectory compared to most other asset classes.
+- Capital or asset value appreciation: Real estate prices historically follow an increasing trajectory compared to most other asset classes.
 The rationale is this – The net operating income from a real estate asset gradually increases along with rent increases and the scope of better management of the asset.

-Rental income from tenants are sometimes indexed to inflation and so when the rent revision comes up, the impact of inflation on the returns is taken care of.
+- Inflation hedge: Rental income from tenants are sometimes indexed to inflation and so when the rent revision comes up, the impact of inflation on the returns is taken care of.

 - High transaction costs

 - Necessity to manage, both day-to-day operations as well as strategic management, taking into account the long-term position of the asset in the market